Tell HMRC about an employee's company car

 What to report

-You need to tell HMRC if you provide any cars for private use by company directors or employees earning at a rate of £8,500 or more including expenses and benefits.
+You need to tell HMRC if you provide any cars for private use by company directors or employees.

 ‘Private use’ includes employees’ journeys between home and work, unless they’re travelling to a temporary place of work.